aidanjohnson/dt7816/README.md

    **Sunrise and Sunset Times**

    Failing to restrain from making a *Fiddler on the Roof* [reference](https://en.wikipedia.org/wiki/Sunrise,_Sunset), ~~the program is fed a `.txt` file coining the sunset times interleaved with the sunrise times of a location determined by its latitude and longitude coordinates.
 The [US Naval Observatory](http://aa.usno.navy.mil/data/docs/RS_OneDay.php) has a database of these times accesible using a [JSON API](http://aa.usno.navy.mil/data/docs/api.php).
 The Jupyter Notebook [`navy_json_sunsight_sunclipse.ipynb`](https://github.com/aidanjohnson/dt7816/tree/master/navy_json_sunsight_sunclipse.ipynb) contains a script that writes the sunset and sunrise times (indicating the time of dusk and dawn) for given range of days to the file [`sunup_sundown.txt`](https://github.com/aidanjohnson/dt7816/tree/master/sunup_sundown.txt) in ISO 8601 format.
-These dates and times are read by the `bat-array` program so that the data sampling and recording only occurs when the bats are out foraging (i.e., at night).~~ the `bat-array` program is given a latitude and longitude coordinate pair for the location of the recording site in order to calculate the sunset and sunrise times for each day in the set duration in days.
+These dates and times are read by the `bat-array` program so that the data sampling and recording only occurs when the bats are out foraging (i.e., at night).~~ the `recorder` program is given a latitude and longitude coordinate pair for the location of the recording site in order to calculate the sunset and sunrise times for each day in the set duration in days.
 The sampling regime begins immediately after starting through the command line.

    **Debug LEDs**